A systematic optimization approach for a class of statistical inference problems utilizing data augmentation: Conclusions

 \section{Conclusions}

-In this paper we have presented a systematic approach for constructing surrogate functions in a wide range of optimization problems, generalizing the popular EM and MM algorithms.
-Our approach is based on the utilization of data augmentation and kernel functions, yielding very simple optimization algorithms when the kernel can be expressed as VMGM.
+In this paper we have presented a systematic approach for constructing surrogate functions in a wide range of optimization problems.
+Our approach can be utilized for constructing surrogate functions for both the cost function and the constraints, generalizing the popular EM and MM algorithms.
+Our approach is based on the utilization of data augmentation and kernel functions, yielding simple optimization algorithms when the kernel can be expressed as VMGM.